 Mark has authored numerous articles and essays on issues of deaccessioning and nonprofit and museum governance, including “Death by Ethics” in the November/December 2005 issue of Museum News, “Nothing Ethical About It” in the September/October 2009 issue of Museum, “Parent Trap” in the November/December 2012 issue of Museum, and “What Happens When a Museum Closes” in the May/June 2013 issue of Museum.

-He co-authored the chapter entitled, “The Practical and Legal Implications of Efforts to Keep Deaccessioned Objects in the Public Domain” in Museums and the Disposals Debate, Peter Davies, Ed.
+He co-authored the chapter titled, “The Practical and Legal Implications of Efforts to Keep Deaccessioned Objects in the Public Domain” in Museums and the Disposals Debate, Peter Davies, Ed.
 (2011).
-Mark was co-editor of A Handbook for Academic Museums: Exhibitions and Education, A Handbook for Academic Museums: Beyond Exhibitions and Education, published in 2012 (which included his essay entitled, “Trustees of Parent Organizations: Just Doing their Job.”) and A Handbook for Academic Museums: Advancing Engagement in 2014.
-He authored the chapter entitled “Monetizing the Collection: The Intersection of Law, Ethics, and Trustee Prerogative” in Legal Issues for Museum Professionals, Julia Courtney, Ed.
+Mark was co-editor of A Handbook for Academic Museums: Exhibitions and Education, A Handbook for Academic Museums: Beyond Exhibitions and Education, published in 2012 (which included his essay, “Trustees of Parent Organizations: Just Doing their Job.”) and A Handbook for Academic Museums: Advancing Engagement in 2014.
+He authored the chapter titled “Monetizing the Collection: The Intersection of Law, Ethics, and Trustee Prerogative” in Legal Issues for Museum Professionals, Julia Courtney, Ed.
 (2015).
-Mark co-edited The State of Museums: Voices from the Field, which contains an essay co-authored by him entitled, “Investing in Museums: A New Paradigm for Professional Compensation.”
-He is co-editor of For Love or Money: Confronting the State of Museum Salaries to be published in the fall of 2019.
+Mark co-edited The State of Museums: Voices from the Field, which contains an essay co-authored by him titled, “Investing in Museums: A New Paradigm for Professional Compensation.”
+He is co-editor of For Love or Money: Confronting the State of Museum Salaries to be published in the fall of 2019, including an essay he is co-authoring titled “Taking it to the Board: Salaries as a Matter of Institutional Policy.”

 He is a frequent presenter and panelist at national and regional museum conferences.

-Mark divides his time between the firm and his work as a volunteer attorney with Central West Justice Center, an affiliate of Community Legal Aid that defends the rights of low-income and vulnerable immigrants in central and western Massachusetts in humanitarian immigration cases.
+Mark divides his time between the firm and his work as a volunteer with Community Legal Aid.